Dr-Chaos/DetectOsAndExecuteCommands/readme.md

 Package Manager:
 ```
-Install-Package DetectOsAndExecuteCommands -Version 1.0.0
+Install-Package DetectOsAndExecuteCommands
 ```

 .NET CLI:
 ```
-dotnet add package DetectOsAndExecuteCommands --version 1.0.0
+dotnet add package DetectOsAndExecuteCommands
 ```

 # How to use
-A simple demo how to use it
+A simple demo how to use it:
 ```
 using System;
 using DetectOsAndExecuteCommands;